opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 .. tip:: **To open the Name Editor:**

     Right-click in the Palette Editor and choose Name Editor from the menu that opens.

+.. tip:: **To delete a preset name:**

+    Right-click over the desired preset name and choose Remove from the menu that opens.